programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 , PUNCT
 ```

 Now, let's perform POS tagging using Stanza.
-We'll start with Russian: loading our Russian pipeline, applying it to our sentence, and printing the POS tags detected by Stanza.
+We'll start with Russian: loading our Russian pipeline, applying it to our sentence, and printing the POS tags detected by Stanza:

 ```python